 Use the Configuration tab to set the mandatory controls for the scatterplot.

-- Y (vertical) field: The field to use on the plot's horizontal axis.
+- Y (vertical) field: The field (column) to use on the plot's vertical axis.
 Either a numerical field or a binary categorical field can be used.
-If a binary categorical field is selected, a new field (which will have the suffix ".num" appended to the original field name) will be created that has numeric values of either zero or one.
-If a categorical variable with more than two values is selected, the node will return an error.
+If a binary categorical field is selected, a new field (with the suffix ".num" appended to the original field name) is created that has numeric values of either zero or one.
+If a categorical variable with more than two values is selected, the node returns an error.

 - The Y field is a binary categorical variable: A check-box to indicate that the Y field is a binary categorical variable.
-When checked, the user is asked to indicate the field value that will correspond to a value of one (the "target"), with entries with the other field value taking the value zero.
+When checked, you are asked to indicate the field value that will correspond to a value of one (the "target"), with entries with the other field value taking the value zero.

 Use the Plot elements tab to set the rules for how data is plotted.

 - Least-squares (regression) line: Displays a simple linear regression line between the X and Y fields.
 Included by default.

 - Smooth line: Displays a non-linear line between the X and Y fields that is created using a loess (non-parametric local regression) model.
 Included by default.